SkyNet turns 20 today, and pizza delivery drivers are being replaced by self-driving cars

 "Over the next several weeks, randomly-selected Domino’s customers in Ann Arbor will have the opportunity to receive their delivery order from a Ford Fusion Hybrid Autonomous Research Vehicle, which will be manually-driven by a Ford safety engineer and staffed with researchers.
 Customers who agree to participate will be able to track the delivery vehicle through GPS using an upgraded version of Domino’s Tracker®.
 They will also receive text messages as the self-driving vehicle approaches that will guide them on how to retrieve their pizza using a unique code to unlock the Domino’s Heatwave Compartment™ inside the vehicle."

 What Ford and Domino's both want to know is how customers will react to the self-driving cars.
 At first, the novelty will probably be enough to keep pizza enthusiasts from turning crusty, but after that wears off, the real questions arise: will consumers be willing to step outside in their underwear and haul a pizza out of a car with their own hands?
 Will pizza still taste as good when it hasn't been dropped countless times?
-What will consumers with the money they save by not having to leave tips?
+What will consumers do with the money they save by not having to leave tips?

 Questions that Ford and Domino's might not be so keen to address are: what happens to the many, many people who deliver pizzas for a living?
-And most importantly: what sort of damaging, godforsaken effects will this technology have on the plots of adult films?
+And most importantly: what sort of godforsaken effects will this technology have on the plots of adult films?

 Mark this day in your Livejournals, everyone, for today is the day that everything changed.